A Contemporary Practice

-"Psychoanalysis is a method of treatment that helps people understand themselves their relationships, and how they behave in the world.
-Psychoanalytic treatment is based on the idea that we are frequently motivated to act by impulses that we don’t recognize because they originate in our unconscious.
-These unconscious conflicts can create negative feelings – emotions such as unhappiness, anxiety, or depression – which can be expressed in many ways, including self-destructive behavior, or difficulties with personal relationships or work" (APA)
+"Talking therapies are a method of treatment that help people understand themselves their relationships, and how they behave in the world.
+Psychotherapy is based on the idea that we are frequently motivated to act by impulses that we don’t recognize because they originate in our unconscious.
+These unconscious conflicts can create negative feelings – emotions such as unhappiness, anxiety, or depression – which can be expressed in many ways, including self-destructive behavior, or difficulties with personal relationships or work"

-In sessions your analytic process is contained within previously agreed boundaries and is entirely confidential.
-One or two sessions a week are usually sufficient although daily therapy is not unheard of.
-The ensuing Maieutic discourse comes from one of Plato's "Dialogues," Socrates applies "maieutikos" to his method of bringing forth new ideas by reasoning and dialogue.
-These new ideas and latent memories are the key to better awareness, understanding and self managing of your wellbeing.
-They can be transformative and life changing.
-Potentially delivering a new life, the therapist is sometimes considered a socratic midwife.
+In your sessions our conversation is contained within previously agreed boundaries and is entirely confidential.
+One or two sessions a week are usually sufficient.
+Emerging new ideas and discovery oflatent memories are the key to better awareness, understanding and self managing of your wellbeing.
+They can be transformative and potentially life changing.

 Some areas therapy may help to explore:

 - Gender questioning